Book Appointment Now

 Core Ethical Principles in End-of-Life Care

-Ethical decision-making in healthcare is guided by several principles, three of which are especially relevant in end-of-life care:
+Ethical decision-making in healthcare is guided by several ethical principles, three of which are especially relevant in end-of-life care:

 - Autonomy: This principle upholds a patient’s right to make their own healthcare decisions.
 In end-of-life care, autonomy means respecting patients’ wishes regarding their treatment and allowing them control over decisions that affect their quality of life, including the right to refuse life-sustaining interventions.